TomRivas/Python_Fall_2019/SoftwareInstallation.md

     2. ```bash
        python
        ```
-       You will be taken to an interactive Python prompt, and you should see a message indicating Python 3.x.y | Intel Corporation |. *__Note:__ if you see Python 2.x.y, you have installed the wrong version of python.
+       You will be taken to an interactive Python prompt, and you will see a message indicating:
+       `Python 3.x.y | Intel Corporation |`.
+       *__Note:__ If you see Python 2.x.y, you have installed the wrong version of python.
 Rerun the above command and make sure to say "python=3".*

     3. ```python
        test